 Policy on Retaking the Candidacy Examination:

-Students are permitted to take the exam once per subterm with no more than three attempts permitted.
-After the second attempt, a student must fill out a CTAP form and wait at least one subterm before attempting the Integration exam for the third time.
-After three failed attempts, students will no longer be eligible for the licensure track degree.
-Students will need to contact the Department of Community Care and Counseling to discuss the opportunity of transferring their earned credits and conferring a non-licensure 30-hour Master of Arts in Human Services Counseling degree.
+Students are permitted to take the exam once per sub-term with no more than 3 attempts permitted.
+After the second attempt, the student must fill out a CTAP form and wait at least 1 sub-term before attempting the Integration exam for the third time.
+After 3 failed attempts, the student will no longer be eligible for the licensure track degree.
+The student will need to contact the Department of Community Care and Counseling to discuss the opportunity of transferring his or her earned credits and conferring a non-licensure 30-hour Master of Arts in Human Services Counseling degree.